Seized Currency While Overseas? Why You Must Act Before the Notice Arrives

 Why Waiting for a Notice of Seizure Is Risky

 Under the Civil Asset Forfeiture Reform Act (CAFRA), specifically 18 U.S.C. § 983, CBP is required to send a notice of seizure that gives the recipient 30 days to respond.
-However, the method and reliability of delivery—especially to foreign countries—can jeopardize your ability to meet that deadline.
+However, the method and reliability of delivery — especially to foreign countries — can jeopardize your ability to meet that deadline.

+CBP may send the notice by regular mail, which is untrackable and insecure, or by registered mail, which is slow and often unreliable in international delivery systems.
 If the mail system in your country is inefficient or delayed, you may receive the notice after the 30-day deadline has already passed, leaving you with few legal options.

 Real-World Example: A Costly Delay

 A case involved a traveler whose $30,000 was seized by CBP on February 17.
 The notice of seizure was issued on March 18 and sent via registered mail to Brazil.
-The traveler received it on April 2840 days after issuance, and 10 days past the deadline to file a petition.
+The traveler received it on April 28 — 40 days after issuance, and 10 days past the deadline to file a petition.

 When we requested an extension, CBP responded with a denial, citing the expiration of the statutory deadline.
-This left the traveler with only complex and expensive options, such as filing a motion to set aside the forfeiture under 18 U.S.C. § 983(e)—a remedy that is rarely successful and often burdensome.
+This left the traveler with only complex and expensive options, such as filing a motion to set aside the forfeiture under 18 U.S.C. § 983(e) — a remedy that is rarely successful and often burdensome.

 What Makes This Unfair

-CBP’s reliance on slow international mail—especially registered mail—creates a systemic disadvantage for foreign nationals and U.S. citizens abroad.
+CBP’s reliance on slow international mail — especially registered mail — creates a systemic disadvantage for foreign nationals and U.S. citizens abroad.
 The law assumes timely delivery, but in practice, delays are common.
 This undermines the intent of CAFRA’s notice provisions and can result in unintentional forfeiture of substantial sums of money.

 Your Best Defense: Act Before the Notice Arrives